winstonDeGreef/Mechanica/content/ChX4_ex.md

-# Exercises, examples & answers
+# Examples, exercises and solutions

 ## Examples